apache/incubator-gluten/docs/get-started/Velox.md

 cd /path/to/gluten/ep/build-velox/src/
 ## you could use custom ep location by --velox_home=custom_path, make sure specify --velox_home in build_velox.sh too.
 ./get_velox.sh
-## make sure specify --arrow_home or --velox_home if you have specified it in get_xxx.sh.
+## make sure specify --velox_home if you have specified it in get_xxx.sh.
 ./build_velox.sh

 ## compile Gluten cpp module
 cd /path/to/gluten/cpp
-## if you use custom velox_home or arrow_home, make sure specified here by --arrow_home or --velox_home
+## if you use custom velox_home, make sure specified here by --velox_home
 ./compile.sh --build_velox_backend=ON

 ## compile Gluten java module and create package jar